Link building for eCommerce websites

 Finding website using your images

-The first step is to find those websites using Google’s reverse images search functionality or a tool like Imageraider.
+The first step is to find those websites using Google's reverse images search functionality, infringement.report (opens in a new tab) and TinEye (opens in a new tab).

 Reach out and ask for credit by placing a link.
 Most website owners will be surprised to receive your message, and are often open to giving credit for the images.

-Monitor mentions of your company or website using a tool like mention.net or RankTank’s Unlinked Mentions Finder.
-When you find mentions without a link, reach out to the website owner and ask them to include a link.
+When you come across unlinked mentions of your brand (or your name!), reach out to the website owner and ask them to include a link.

 Broken link building involves searching for website that link to resources that aren't available anymore and proposing them to link to an alternative resource on your website.